jina-ai/jina/README.md

 </div>

-Assuming your machine has 2 GPU device, using the scaled deployment YAML, will give better throughput compared to the normal deployment.
+Assuming your machine has two GPUs, using the scaled deployment YAML will give better throughput compared to the normal deployment.

-Note that these features, apply to both [Deployment YAML](https://docs.jina.ai/concepts/executor/deployment-yaml-spec/#deployment-yaml-spec) and [Flow YAML](https://docs.jina.ai/concepts/flow/yaml-spec/).
+These features apply to both [Deployment YAML](https://docs.jina.ai/concepts/executor/deployment-yaml-spec/#deployment-yaml-spec) and [Flow YAML](https://docs.jina.ai/concepts/flow/yaml-spec/).
 Thanks to the YAML syntax, you can inject deployment configurations regardless of Executor code.

 ---